jiarui-zhang-atlas/Semi-Global-Matching-GPU/README.md

 # Semi-Global-Matching-GPU
-SGM implementation with python and pycuda
+SGM implementation with python and pycuda with C++ kernel functions